cyuzuzo-aime/submission_reminder_aimeCyuzuzo/README.md

 # PROJECT:  BASIC SUBMISSION REMINDER

+## Project setup
 This project is a bash script that allows you to check for the missing submissions of different students.
-It comes with five initial files, all found in the base_files folder.
+It doesn't require additional dependencies and it comes with five initial files, all found in the base_files folder.
 ###### 1. create_environment.sh
 This is the base script that create the user's folder and adds the necessary files
 ###### 2. config.env